la4gia/didd/README.md

 5. Build & run the new docker image

 ### Prerequisites
-* EC2 Instance with ability to pull repository via SSH
+* EC2 Instance with ability to pull repository
-  * If HTTPS is preferred, repo will need to be cloned first
+  * Repo will need to be cloned first
 * Docker running on instance
 * Git installed on instance